Vietnam.vn - Nền tảng quảng bá Việt Nam

 To realize the era of the Vietnamese nation's rise as General Secretary To Lam proposed, finding new energy sources to provide enough electricity for development is one of the "immediate tasks" and a life imperative.

-In a recent discussion on the new era - the era of national development, General Secretary To Lam outlined 7 strategic orientations to bring the country into the era of national development, emphasizing the need to resolve the issue of the legal system still having contradictory and overlapping provisions, not suitable for economic and social development, and being slowly supplemented, amended, and replaced.
-Mechanisms, policies, and laws have not created a truly favorable environment to promote innovation, attract resources from domestic and foreign investors as well as from the people.
+In a recent discussion on the new era - the era of national development, General Secretary To Lam outlined 7 strategic orientations to bring the country into the era of national development, emphasizing the need to resolve the issue of the legal system still having contradictory and overlapping provisions, not suitable for economic and social development, and being slow to be supplemented, amended, and replaced.
+Mechanisms, policies, and laws have not created a truly favorable environment to promote innovation and attract resources from domestic and foreign investors as well as from the people.

 Of the three biggest bottlenecks today, namely institutions, infrastructure and human resources, institutions are the “bottleneck” of “bottlenecks”.
 The General Secretary requested a change in thinking about law-making in a direction that both ensures the requirements of State management and encourages creativity, liberates all productive forces, and unlocks all resources for development.

-When the Prime Minister is struggling to amend the Electricity Law among LNG gas superpowers photo 3
+When the Prime Minister is concerned about amending the Electricity Law between the LNG superpowers photo 3

 “Stick closely to reality, stand on the ground of Vietnamese reality to build appropriate legal regulations; learn from experience while doing; do not be hasty, but also do not be perfectionist, so as not to lose opportunities; take people and businesses as the center and subject; regularly evaluate the effectiveness and quality of policies after promulgation to promptly adjust inadequacies and conflicts, minimize loss and waste of resources; proactively detect and quickly remove "bottlenecks" caused by legal regulations", General Secretary To Lam emphasized.